M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 | 10660-10660_game_2 | Red    | DCup     |             200 |           2 |      17 |      1114 | True     |
 | 10660-10660_game_3 | Blue   | DCup     |             100 |           0 |      21 |       786 | True     |

-For the predictive modeling, more information is contained in the [Final Model](#final-model) section.
-For the purposes in this section, only the player rows that contain 'Junglers' are needed.
-This is easy to acheieve, as querying for 'jng' in `position` gathers all junglers.
+More information is contained in the [Final Model](#final-model) section for predictive modeling.
+For the purposes of this section, only the player rows that contain 'Junglers' are needed.
+This is easy to achieve, as querying for 'jng' in `position` gathers all junglers.
 Since the `voidgrubs` column was imputed in `cleaned_team_filled`, the imputed `voidgrubs` in `cleaned_team_filled` must be merged with the player rows to get the void grubs taken for each jungler in each game.

 This is the head to the cleaned player rows dataset (internally called `cleaned_jungle`) that will be used for the predictive model: